-Dr. Riane Eisler will be a Plenary speaker on the morning of November 14, 2018 with a presentation on “Transforming Masculinity, Femininity, Spirituality, and Society: From Domination to Partnership”.
+Dr. Riane Eisler will give the opening Keynote on the morning of November 14, 2018 with a presentation on ?Transforming Masculinity, Femininity, Spirituality, and Society: From Domination to Partnership?.

 The Battering Intervention Services Coalition of Michigan Conference

 Religion, Faith, Spirituality, Science & Research: Engaging for Safety and Accountability

 November 14-16, 2018